into-clojure/in-8hours/rbf-leiningen/notes.md

 CompilerException java.lang.RuntimeException: Unable to resolve symbol: hello in this context, compiling:(NO_SOURCE_PATH:0:0)
 ```

-At least it responds.
+Well... at least it responds.
 Maybe we can be even more polite enquoting the word:

 ```
 user=> "hello"
 "hello"
 ```

 Ok, that seems to work.
-Let's move on with the environment setup before we dive into `clojure` itself...
+Let's move on with the environment setup before we dive into `clojure` itself.

-As the intruductory text of the REPL indicates, you can exit the REPL with either `Control+D` `(exit)` or `(quit)`.
+As the intruductory text of the REPL indicates, you can exit the REPL with either `Control+D`, `(exit)` or `(quit)`.

 # Create a project